Gladiator (Kallark): Fictional character biography

-At the request of Lilandra, Gladiator returns to Earth on a mission to capture the Uni-Power and bring it back for evaluation.
-After an encounter with the Invisible Woman of the Fantastic Four, Gladiator invites the Uni-Power to return to the Shi'ar empire as their guest.
-Although the Uni-Power agrees, it is captured en route by Krosakis, an energy-leeching warlord who forces the Uni-Power into his body to become Captain Universe.
-Gladiator attempts to stop Krosakis but fails, with the warlord finally beaten by the Silver Surfer.
+At the request of Lilandra, Gladiator returns to Earth to capture the Uni-Power for evaluation.
+Gladiator invites the Uni-Power to return to the Shi'ar empire as their guest.
+Although the Uni-Power agrees, it is captured en route by Krosakis, an energy-leeching warlord.
+Gladiator attempts to stop Krosakis but fails, with Krosakis being beaten by the Silver Surfer.